raykipkorir/movies-api/README.md

 ## Overview
 Access movie information effortlessly with my free API!".
 This API gives you access to more than 50 movies.

-I leveraged the Selenium framework to perform web scraping operations, extracting comprehensive movie data
+I leveraged the Selenium framework to perform web scraping operations.

 ## Usage
 Clone the repo